ainagari/spoken_poly/README.md

 ### Contact <a name="contact"></a>

-Feel free to contact me for any questions or requests: aina dot garisoler at telecom-paris dot fr
+Feel free to [contact me](https://ainagari.github.io/menu/contact.html) for any questions or requests.